karfrank/elkctl/README.md

 elkctl host=myhost
 ```

-Replace `myhost` with a host that sends its logs to your Elasticsearch.
+Replace `myhost` with a host that sends its logs to your Elasticsearch and you should see logs.